Japanese Knotweed in my garden

 Specialist companies can also offer advice on some of the control methods available including burning, burying and chemical treatments.

-Please note that the council does not provide specialist advice or services for the removal of Japanese Knotweed.
+Please Note: The council does not provide specialist advice or services for the removal of Japanese Knotweed.

 See DEFRA's guidance for more details on methods of treating and controlling the spread of Japanese Knotweed.